Hypotenuse Calculator

 Common questions about our hypotenuse calculator

-What is the hypotenuse of a right triangle?
+What is the hypotenuse?

-The hypotenuse is the longest side of a right triangle, located opposite the right angle (90-degree angle).
+It is the longest side of a right triangle, located opposite the right angle (90-degree angle).
 It connects the two legs of the triangle.

-How does the Hypotenuse Calculator work?
+How does this calculator work?

 How Our Math Calculator Works